What are the responsibilities and job description for the Strategic Sourcing Specialist position at Brigham Young University?

 What You’ll Do In This Position

-- Build and maintain supplier relationships; oversee vendor management processes.
+- Develop and maintain supplier relationships and oversee vendor management processes.

-- Analyze university spending by department to identify cost-saving and cost-avoidance opportunities.
+- Analyze university spending to identify cost savings and cost avoidance opportunities.

-- Leverage total spend to maximize institutional buying power.
+- Leverage spend to maximize institutional buying power.

-- Meet with deployed office managers to identify operational needs and challenges.
+- Partner with deployed office leaders to identify needs and implement effective solutions.

-- Lead and participate in department scorecard initiatives.
+- Lead and support departmental performance measurement initiatives.

-- Support the development and implementation of electronic procurement processes.
+- Support implementation and adoption of the Workday and other electronic procurement systems.

 What qualifies you for this role:

-- Bachelor’s degree (preferably in supply chain management or related field) and at least 2 years of experience in a supply management setting; OR
+- Bachelor’s degree (preferably in supply chain management or a related field) and at least 2 years of experience in supply management; OR

-- At least 6 years of supply management experience with no bachelor’s degree.
+- At least 6 years of experience in supply management.

 - Experience managing supplier and manufacturer relationships.

-- Deep knowledge of specialty sourcing strategies and category trends.
+- Strong knowledge of sourcing strategies and procurement best practices.

 - Excellent written and verbal communication skills.

-- Demonstrated self-confidence, initiative, service orientation, leadership, and ability to drive change.
+- Demonstrated leadership, initiative, and ability to drive change.

 In addition to our competitive pay structure, this position comes with fantastic benefits, including: